Psemp/OC_P5/README.md

 # Installation

 Softwares and scritps are written using Python 3.7 or 3.8 and MySQL 8.0.something.
-Used librairies are in requirements.txt (note to self : create requirements.txt)
+Used librairies are in requirements.txt

 # Usage

-Typical usage of the software should start with the selection of a category : -->
+Typical usage of the software should start with the selection of a category or history access : -->

 Normal Pathway =